johntiger1/multimodal_fairness/progress.md

 Essentially, we simply perform the processing of the benchmark, in order to get preprocessed (better?: dubious) data.

 Q: doesn't it make more sense to just use ICUSTAY to directly link with the patients?
 A: possibly.
-Instead, we have the X. The X is important
+Instead, we have the X. The X is important since we have PATIENTS that are tracked longitudinally ; it doesn't make that much sense to track everything as a sequence of independent events!

 Timeseries, is kind of like the PURE data.
 We can also measure the trajectories then.
 Staged: classification + regression => First a network predicts whether or not the time will happen, and then next, another network predicts time; loss is only computed if the first network gets it wrong, essentially.